bitmaybewise/pokemon-tcg-pocket-tradedex/README.md

 # Pokémon Trade Dex

-Mark the cards you own, set your Friend ID on profile, share with friends and discover what cards you can exchange with each other.
+Mark the cards you own, set your Friend ID on your profile, share with friends, and discover what cards you can exchange with each other.

+The cards are provided by https://github.com/chase-manning/pokemon-tcg-pocket-cards.

 ## Development